luiul/retoure-m/README.md

 language plpgsql
 ```

-Make PostgreSQL trigger by running the following `create trigger` statement in the Query Tool:
+Make PostgreSQL trigger by running the following `create trigger` statement in the Query Tool or psql:

 ```sql
 create trigger add_tour_i